 President Dwight David Eisenhower's second inaugural address, January 20th, 1957.

-This channel is a collection of the greatest American speeches.
+This channel is a collection of the greatest speeches & moments in American history.